Last update: Mar 16, 2018

 And is an Ethical Parks Fact or fiction?
 Well, a real Ethical Park is certainly a possibility - the marketing of them is mostly fiction, in my opinion.
 It is a very beguiling fiction feel-good though, and your money does go to a good cause.

 Many stories about "Elephant Torture" are Fake News.
 Fake news and ... clever marketing.
 Just like the "Golden Triangle" tours to the famous opium growing area, is just a very tempting name for trips to an imaginary new tourist destination.
 The "Golden Triangle" can be anywhere you place it; in Thailand Burma or Laos.
 An Ethical Park can be ethical in many ways; as long as your customers are happy.
 And the elephants too; hopefully.

 Facts, Facts and more Elephant Facts.

 Here are some links to scientific reports and factual information on elephant health and rehabilitation.
-This is no info or promotion from elephant parks but research by independent organizations.
+This is not promotion from elephant parks but research by independent organizations.
 The Wikipedia information is done by volunteers and can be quite subjective.

 Mae Taeng elephant clinic.